Save Time and Reduce Risk with Professional PRO Services

 What is EJARI Tenancy Contract Registration?

-EJARI registration is the process of officially recording your tenancy agreement in Dubai’s government system managed by RERA.
+EJARI registration is the process of officially recording a tenancy contract in Dubai’s government system operated by the Dubai Land Department (DLD) through the Real Estate Regulatory Agency (RERA).
 Once registered, the tenancy details are uploaded to the EJARI portal, and a unique EJARI certificate number is issued.

 This certificate is a legal proof of your tenancy and is required for several services, such as DEWA (Dubai Electricity and Water Authority) activation, internet connections, and visa applications.
-Both tenants and landlords are legally responsible for ensuring that the rental contract is registered under the EJARI system.
+In most cases, the landlord or property management company is responsible for registering the tenancy contract, although tenants often complete the EJARI registration through authorised service centres.

 Benefits of EJARI Registration in the UAE